bbopt/nomad/doc/user_guide/source/AdvancedFunctionalities.rst

-In batch mode, NOMAD creates input files which can contain at most BB_MAX_BLOCK_SIZE trial points separated by a linebreak.
+In batch mode, NOMAD creates input files which can contain at most BB_MAX_BLOCK_SIZE trial points separated by a line break.
 Each point is given as a row of values.
 The user must provide a blackbox program that can read the input file, evaluate them and output the objective and constraints functions (in the order provided by the BB_OUTPUT_TYPE parameter) for each trial point in the same order as provided in the input file.